Sugar Is Good For You | The Benefits Of Sugar

 Now, after reading that sentence, and despite all the reasons I just laid out, you probably felt a kick of resistance to this idea.
 Keep in mind that just because mainstream nutrition has conditioned you to believe sugar is bad for you does not mean that it is true.
 The resistance you feel is from this conditioning.

-When I first found this research and made these connections, I had some initial resistance as well.But since experiencing the benefits of switching over to an primarily sugar diet, I can assuredly say that sugar is your friend.
+When I first found this research and made these connections, I had some initial resistance as well.But since experiencing the benefits of switching over to a primarily sugar diet, I can assuredly say that sugar is your friend.

 And if you consider that chimps and bonobos, who share 99.9% of the same DNA, all eat a high fructose diet from primarily fruit, it would make sense that humans are not that different.

-Make the basis of your diet revolve around fruit and other good sources of sugar, with a little added “processed sugars” thrown into the mix.
+Make the basis of your healthy diet revolve around fruit and other good sources of natural sugar, with a little added “processed sugars” thrown into the mix.
 I like to view it as a “supplement”.